 Students can either bring their own lunches or participate in the school lunch program.
-Free or reduced-priced lunches are available for students who qualify.
+Free lunches are available for students who submit an application.
 High school students have the privilege of leaving campus during the lunch period.
 High School off-campus lunch is a privilege, not a right.

-Off-campus privileges may be suspended or revoked at anytime by the parent or school administration.
+Off-campus privileges may be suspended or revoked at any time by the parent or school administration.
 Reasons for loss of privileges include, but are not limited to, academic standing and behavior.

-Students in grades 6-8 must remain on campus during the lunch period.
+Students in grades 6-8 must remain on campus during the lunch period or at the park across the street that is overseen by campus supervisors.

 By completing the Federal Free and Reduced Lunch form, families can help make OSA eligible for millions of dollars in grant money.
 Many state and federal grantors base up to 100% of their award process on the number of students eligible to receive free and reduced meals.
-Having more eligible students can mean the difference between a grant allocation sufficient to purchase a blackboard, or nothing at all, and a grant allocation that will allow OSA to furnish classrooms, upgrade laboratories, and renovate studios.
+Having more eligible students can mean the difference between a grant allocation sufficient to purchase a blackboard, or nothing at all, and a grant allocation that will allow OSA to furnish classrooms, upgrade laboratories, provide Chromebooks and other technology for students, and renovate studios.